Mohanad-eng/Ros2_full_guide/README.md

 this Repo is a full guide in Ros2 jazyy and inside it content , projects , and articles and more. there are three branches:

-first branch fir beginners it contain:
+first branch for beginners it contain:

 1- publishers and subscribers and topics.